Real-time privacy preserving disease diagnosis using ECG signal: Introduction

-We investigate real-time privacy preserving disease prediction system using machine learning model built by the server.
-Assume that the server is semi-honest and the client is malicious.
-Matrix encryption is applied for data encryption with efficiency to permit use on relatively large database.
-The proposed scheme protects confidentiality of the client's signal record as well as prediction result.
-The medical database owned by the server is also encrypted and no sensitive information is disclosed.
-After result decryption, the scheme achieves no accuracy degradation.
+Various privacy preserving disease diagnosis systems have been proposed for non-ECG data \cite{disease_2019,disease_2018,disease_2019_1,related_01,disease_2020}.
+Most of the existing secure systems assume that multiple data providers cooperate to build a global model and cannot achieve real-time diagnosis.
+Different from the general health care data, ECG signals are usually pre-processed by dimension reduction methods \cite{signal_2010,signal_2012,signal_2013,EEG_2018,EEG_2018_1}.
+So the existing secure systems may not achieve high computation efficiency and accuracy when analyzing ECG data.

+We investigate a real-time privacy preserving disease diagnosis system for ECG data.
+In the proposed system, the client can achieve privacy preserving medical diagnosis using personal devices.
+To save time, the disease diagnosis model is built by the server before client request.
+The server provides disease diagnosis service without leakage of the disease diagnosis model and medical database.
+In particular, we consider an SVM to classify the disease status for ECG signals collected by the client's personal device.
+Our privacy preserving system protects data confidentiality using random Gaussian matrix which has been used for signal data encryption previously \cite{prove_0,CPA_intro,CPA_intro1}.
 Our contributions are as follows.

-\begin{enumerate} \item We investigate a real-time privacy preserving disease prediction system while ensuring security against malicious client and semi-honest server.
-The secure system is implemented without a third party. \item The proposed encryption algorithm satisfies local differential privacy, i.e., the probability of encrypted output is roughly the same for any two inputs.
-The model performance is not degraded after result decryption. \item Our secure scheme is efficient to implement real-time health monitoring system. \end{enumerate}
+\begin{enumerate} \item We propose a real-time privacy preserving scheme for disease diagnosis for ECG signal data.
+The proposed scheme protects confidentiality of the client's signal record as well as the diagnosis result.
+In addition, the server keeps the diagnosis model and medical database secret from the client. \item The secure scheme does not compromise the accuracy. \item Real-world ECG data analysis illustrates that the proposed scheme has high efficiency and accuracy to achieve real-time health monitoring. \end{enumerate}

 The rest of the paper is organized as follows.
 Section 2 reviews the related work and Section 3 outlines preliminaries.
-Section 4 describes the construction of proposed method.
-Security analysis is given in Section 5.
-Section 6 provides the performance analysis and evaluations.
-Finally, Section 7 concludes the paper.
+Section 4 describes the system model and design goal snd Section 5 provides the construction of proposed method.
+Security analysis is given in Section 6.
+Section 7 provides the performance evaluations.
+Finally, Section 8 concludes the paper.